 Spermatic cord torsion may be intravaginal or extravaginal.
-Extravaginal torsion is seen almost exclusively in neonates and occurs to the increased mobility of the testicle before the descent into the scrotum when attached to the scrotal wall via the tunica vaginalis occurs.
-During intravaginal torsion, frequently associated with the Bell-Clapper deformity, the spermatic cord twists on itself ultimately pinching off arterial blood supply to the testicle leading to ischemia and infarction.
+Extravaginal torsion is seen almost exclusively in neonates.
+It occurs due to the increased mobility of the testicle before the descent into the scrotum when attached to the scrotal wall via the tunica vaginalis.
+During intravaginal torsion, frequently associated with the bell clapper deformity, the spermatic cord twists on itself, ultimately pinching off arterial blood supply to the testicle leading to ischemia and infarction.
 The degree of torsion may be variable, usually causing venous occlusion and congestion first.
-Most cases of spermatic cord torsion leading to infarction are twisted at least 720 degrees.
+Most cases of spermatic cord torsion leading to infarction are twisted to at least 720 degrees.

 A “high-riding” asymmetrical testicle with an abnormal lay and loss of ipsilateral cremasteric reflex is historically described as the classic presentation of acute testicular torsion.
+If there is pain relief on lifting the affected testicle, this is suggestive of epididymitis, but if there is no pain relief then this suggests testicular torsion.
+This is called Prehn's sign.
 However, this dogmatic description of the classic presentation is not universally observed in all cases and may lead to misdiagnosis or delay in definitive treatment.
 The cremasteric reflex is fickle and may be absent in up to 30% of normal males without any pathology.
 Conversely, several case series report patients with surgically confirmed testicular torsion may still have preserved cremasteric reflexes anywhere from 8% to 30% of the time.
-Other scrotal pathology such as epididymo-orchitis may also result in loss of a normal reflex.
+Other scrotal pathology such as epididymo-orchitis may also result in the loss of a normal reflex.

-Evaluation first begins with a history and physical examination.
+Evaluation first begins with a detailed history and physical examination.
 If the diagnosis of spermatic cord torsion is strongly suspected, then an emergency surgical consultation is warranted without further delay.
-The “classic” cutoff for salvage of testicular torsion is surgical exploration and detorsion within six hours of symptoms onset.
+The “classic” cutoff for salvage of testicular torsion is surgical exploration and detorsion within six hours of the onset of symptoms.
 This does not mean however that prompt evaluation and definitive surgical exploration be delayed for patients in whom symptoms have been present for greater than 6 hours.
 The salvage rates do drop to between 80% to 88%% at 12 hours, 31% at 24 hours, and only 2.6% at 48 hours.
 This may be due to variable degrees or torsion (incomplete torsion) or torsion-detorsion phenomena.

 Other imaging modalities are also available.
 Radionuclide scrotal imaging (RNSI) was at one point the primary modality since its implementation in the 1970s.
 In the differentiation of testicular torsion and epididymo-orchitis, there is a reported sensitivity range of 89% to 98% and specificity of 90% to 100%.
 However, this modality is prone to false positives particularly in cases of spermatocele, hydrocele, and inguinal hernias and may lead to unnecessary surgical exploration when compared to modern ultrasonography.
 MRI had 93% sensitivity and 100% specificity for diagnosing torsion; however, availability and length of time required to complete may limit its appropriateness.
 CT imaging is useful when there is a concern for necrotizing skin and soft tissue infections and Fournier’s gangrene.